gsmainclusivetechlab/interop-docs/docs/installation/itp.md

 ## Production Use

-To set up the test platform for production use, a few changes are recommended.
+To set up the test platform for production use, a few changes are recommended:

-Firstly, the `mailhog` service should be disabled and a real SMTP server connected to allow user registration emails.
-The remaining services should be configured to restart on failure by adding `restart: always` into the docker-compose configuration.
-Finally, you may choose to add a reverse proxy (for example using [`nginx`](https://www.nginx.com/)) to make the platform available on other hostnames.
+- The `mailhog` service should be disabled and a real SMTP server connected to allow user registration emails.
+- Other services should be configured to restart on failure by adding `restart: always` into the docker-compose configuration.
+- You may choose to add a reverse proxy (for example using [`nginx`](https://www.nginx.com/)) to make the platform available on other hostnames.

 ## Updating